 And with these, I deliberately shot something with smooth tonal gradations from light to dark so as to show up any issues with noise.
 It’s also a good subject to test dynamic range.

-With the small versions embedded below it’s hard to see any real differences aside from the obviously color issues at the high end, so I’ve included links to the original straight-out-of-camera versions of both the JPG and RAW files.
+With the small versions embedded below it’s hard to see any real differences aside from the obvious color issues at the high end, so I’ve included links to the original straight-out-of-camera versions of both the JPG and RAW files.